kikuyu1/quest-api-java/README.md

 <pre>sendondate = “shedule date”</pre>

-The sendondate on date should contain date in future with the following format “YYYY-mm-dd H:M:S”
+The sendondate on date should contain date in future with the following format <strong>“YYYY-mm-dd H:M:S”</strong>

 To send sms you need to follow these 3 simple steps
 <h4>1.
 Import ScheduleSMS class from questsms package</h4>